Guigui0812/knowledge-base/_posts/devops/conteneurisation/2023-22-07-Plex-with-docker.md

 ```

 After executing these commands, I can execute the docker-compose file without any problem.
 And so, I can execute the playbook without any problem too.

+Unfortunately, it's a temporary solution.
+To make it permanent, I had to completely reinstall docker.
+I followed the procedure in the [documentation](https://docs.docker.com/engine/install/debian/).

 #### Useful links and resources